 Because gamers need a clean sound experience too we have the Logitech G430 DTS noise cancelling earphones.
 These uber-comfortable lightweight headphones provide you an immersive 360 degree of audio “vision”.
 You’ll never again fall victim to your opponent’s unheard footsteps.

 With the Logitech G430 DTS noise cancelling headphones you get a quiet headphone environment that allows you to hear the tiniest details.
 Outside noise is effectively eliminated and the 360 audio field keeps you on your toes and in the game.
 The cloth covered ear shells are decidedly old school but unlike most other, fancier coverings they’re completely washable.
 Don’t fall victim to the unheard.
 Get the Logitech G430 DTS noise cancelling earphones and stay alive!
+Find more great products like this by checking out our guide to the best Bluetooth earpieces.

 - Weight10.6 oz